doniseferi/blackjack-js/README.md

 Once you have a clone this repository, open a compatible web browser and navigate to the relative path of the SpecRunner.html file in the relative path of '.\src\jasmine\jasmine-standalone-3.1.0\SpecRunner.html'

-# NOTE there are only domain tests and no UI tests.
+_### _NOTE there are only domain tests and no UI tests.
 The tests in this project confirm that the domain logic is captured as expected and protect for any future refactoring.
-This project does not have any UI or end to end testing.
+This project does not have any UI or end to end testing._

-### And coding style tests

 ## Deployment